WangCheng0116/ML/README.md

 ## 17 Oct
 Today's topic is about ensembling method, which is a very popular method in ML.
 And also, the method called gradient boosting has been emphasized by prof. Indeed it is a very powerful method, but it is also very mathy.
 Refer to [here](https://github.com/WangCheng0116/ML/blob/main/Concepts/note.md#ensemble-learning) for more details.

+## 18 Oct
+Another pretty mathy day.
+After enterting the realm of unsupervised learning, concepts of probability and statistics start kicking in more frequently.
+Today's topic is about GMM, EM and a bit more advanced stuff about K-mean.
+EM is very smart and somehow even quite intuitive, but the math behind it is very intimidating.
+Refer to [here](https://github.com/WangCheng0116/ML/blob/main/Challenges/EM.md) for more details.